Halfway to Hazard (album)

-Halfway to Hazard is the self-titled debut studio album by American country music duo Halfway to Hazard.
+Halfway to Hazard is the debut studio album by American country music duo Halfway to Hazard.
 It was released through a joint venture of Mercury Nashville Records and StyleSonic Records on August 14, 2007.
 The tracks "Daisy" and "Devil and the Cross" were both released as singles.
 The album was produced by singer Tim McGraw, owner of the StyleSonic label, and Byron Gallimore, who has co-produced all of McGraw's albums.
 The song 8."Country 'Til the Day I Die" was featured in NASCAR 08.

 Critical reception

 David McPherson of Country Standard Time gave the album a positive review, stating that "This country fried concoction blends Southern rock with a generous helping of modern country for a concoction that goes down as smooth as bourbon from their home state."